Occupational Health and Safety Code

 Deteriorated, damaged or unsafe explosives

-(i) are destroyed, removed for destruction or otherwise made safe in accordance with the manufacturer specifications, or
+(a) destroyed, removed for destruction or otherwise made safe in accordance with the manufacturer's specifications, or

-(ii) are destroyed, removed for destruction or otherwise made safe by a blaster if there are no manufacturer specifications and despite section 12(e).
+(b) despite section 12(e), destroyed, removed for destruction or otherwise made safe by a blaster if there are no manufacturer's specifications.

 Repealed